avras/nova-sha256/README.md

   - Verification time was less than 200 milliseconds.
   - Proof size was about 10,000 bytes.
   - Public parameter generation time was about 2 seconds
-- The proving time was 64KB input was less than 3 minutes.
+- The proving time for 64KB input was less than 3 minutes.
 Proving times for other lengths are shown below.

 ### Proving times
 ```bash